ros2-gbp/foxglove_sdk_vendor-release/README.md

 1. Pick the desired SDK release from the [Foxglove SDK docs](https://docs.foxglove.dev/docs/sdk) or the GitHub releases page.
 2. Update `FOXGLOVE_SDK_VERSION`, URLs, and SHA256 values in `CMakeLists.txt`.
+3. Verify the list of wrapper sources (`FOXGLOVE_SDK_WRAPPER_SOURCES`) matches the new release.
-3. Rebuild the workspace so the new archive is downloaded and installed.
+4. Rebuild the workspace so the new archive is downloaded, compiled, and installed.

 If you need support for an additional platform, extend the processor detection logic in `CMakeLists.txt` with the new archive name and checksum.